khamidou/electron-breakpad-sentry/README.md

 ```
 4. Profit!

-## Bug, remarks, questions?
+## Reporting bugs

-If you've found any bug, please let me know by opening a new issue.
+If you've found any bug, please let me know by [opening a new issue](https://github.com/khamidou/electron-breakpad-sentry/issues).